avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-mqtt-api.rst

   * Support MQTT over TCP
   * **NOT support MQTT over SSL with mbedtls, MQTT over Websocket, MQTT over Websocket Secure**
-  * Easy to setup with URI
-  * Multiple instances (Multiple clients in one application)
-  * Support subscribing, publishing, authentication, last will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client)

 * Base on :doc:`/thingsboard/thingsboard-mqtt-device-api`: